echeran/smile-of-murugan/webbook/chapter19.md

 feels that there is a certain amount of affectation, of ostentation present in Ramamirtham's writings; he may wish that the author be more simple, more straithtforward, and more sincere.

 However, Ramamirtham is a many-sided genius.
 He is capable, even within a single comparatively short novel as the first part of *Putra,* to evoke an entirely different picture:

-1 At the time when this is being written and re-read (December 1969, Sept.
-1972), we still wait impatiently for the second volume of this experimental and breath-taking novel.

 > "Blue, saffron, violet, deep yellow, green, black-she had a figure which agreed with any colour. \
 > Aunt would open the long trunk which she used during the day as a board and take out one by one the diffeBrent sarees.
 This was indeed their chance. \